Skip to main content

 Multiple artifacts

-You can also build artifacts that embed AI capabilities, turning them into AI-powered apps.
+You can build artifacts that embed AI capabilities, turning them into AI-powered apps.
 Users of your artifacts can access Claude's intelligence through a text-based API—answering questions, generating creative content, providing personalized coaching, playing games, solving problems, and adapting responses based on input.
-When you share these AI-powered artifacts, others can use them immediately—no API keys, no costs to you.
-Whether your artifact helps 10 people or 10,000, it's completely free to share.

-• Users authenticate with their Claude account and interact with their own instance of the artifact.
+4. Users authenticate with their Claude account and interact with their own instance of the artifact

 MCP integration

 Artifacts can connect to external services through the Model Context Protocol (MCP), enabling interactive applications that read from and write to tools like Asana, Google Calendar, and Slack.
-In addition to Anthropic's official MCP integrations, they can connect to any custom MCP servers you've configured.
-Users control which tools each artifact can access through granular permission settings.
+In addition to Anthropic's official MCP integrations, artifacts can connect to any custom MCP servers you've configured.

 When an artifact needs to access an MCP tool, you'll be prompted to approve access on first interaction.
 Your preferences persist for subsequent uses of that artifact.

 Important: Each user must authenticate MCP servers independently, even when using shared or published artifacts.
-Organization admins can enable or disable artifacts MCP at the organization level, but cannot manage which specific MCP servers artifacts can use.
+Organization admins can enable or disable artifact MCP access at the organization level but cannot manage which specific MCP servers artifacts can use.

-Artifacts can now store data across sessions, enabling stateful applications like journals, trackers, and collaborative tools.
-Storage can be configured as either personal or shared, depending on the artifact's purpose.
+Artifacts can store data across sessions, enabling stateful applications like journals, trackers, and collaborative tools.
+Storage can be configured as either personal or shared:

-Personal storage: Each user maintains their own private data.
-For example, in a journal artifact, your entries remain visible only to you—other users have their own separate journal entries.
+• Personal storage: Each user maintains their own private data.
+For example, in a journal artifact, your entries remain visible only to you.

-Shared storage: All users see and interact with the same data.
-For example, in a game leaderboard artifact, everyone sees the same scores and rankings.
+• Shared storage: All users see and interact with the same data.
+For example, in a game leaderboard, everyone sees the same scores and rankings.

 When you interact with an artifact that uses shared storage for the first time, you'll see a confirmation dialog explaining that your data will be visible to other users of that artifact.